-Purpose of the course is to provide students with a working knowledge of past, current, and future environmental issues in East Asia in relation to societal, economic, and regulatory structures.
+This purpose of this course is to provide students with a working knowledge of past, current, and future environmental issues in East Asia in relation to societal, economic, and regulatory structures.
 Emphasis will be placed on large-scale environmental issues that impact ecological, social, and economic processes.
-Students will be expected to assimilate the course material into hypothetical development of future East Asian and global environmental policies.
-Grading will be based on a presentation, written mid-term prospectus, and final term paper on an individual environmental topic.
-(Cross-listed with ENST 440-02).
+Students will be expected to assimilate the course material into hypothetical de-

-MSCI 581 Estuaries Management, Spring, (3) Taylor
+MSCI 581 - Estuaries Management.
+Spring (3) Taylor